Campr/Documentation/api-reference/base-concepts.md

 Because they're regular headers, they can be retrieved in a HEAD request if the content is not needed.

+A `limit` parameter can also be added to any endpoint with pagination support to limit the number of items that will be returned.
+All other pages from the pagination links will also respect this limit.

 ## Idempotency

 When a request fails, the client finds itself in an inconsistent state, not knowing whether the server actually performed the requested operation or not.
 But depending on the application, having a request performed twice can have consequences from benign to very serious, making it difficult for the client to systematically retry until it gets a satisfying response.